SebasSA1/ML-Notebooks/README.md

 # ML-Notebooks
-Some interesting ML-notebooks created for hobby and tasks
+Some interesting ML-notebooks created for hobby and proyects.

 - **Unknow objects segmentation on RGB-D images.ipynb**